adlnet/xapi-profiles/xapi-profiles-structure.md

 Name | Values
 ---- | ------
-`location` | A JSONPath string
+`location` | A JSONPath string.
+This is evaluated on a Statement to find the values to apply the requirements in this rule to.
 `selector` | *Optional*.
 A JSONPath string.
-This JSONPath is executed on the array of values resulting from the location selector, and the resulting values are what are used for matching.
-If it returns nothing on a location, that represents an unmatchable value for that location, meaning "all" will fail, as will included.
+If specified, this JSONPath is evaluated on each member of the array of values resulting from the location selector, and the resulting values are what are used for matching.
+If it returns nothing on a location, that represents an unmatchable value for that location, meaning `all` will fail, as will a `rule` of `included`.
 `rule` | *Optional*. `included`, `excluded`, or `recommended`.
-If included, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if excluded, no matchable values.
-If `recommended`, this rule represents a recommended inclusion and `any`, `all`, and `none` requirements on the same rule are only applied if the results of looking up `location` are nonempty.
+If `included`, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if `excluded`, no matchable values.
+If `recommended`, this rule represents a recommended inclusion, meaning `any`, `all`, and `none` requirements on the same rule are only applied if the results of evaluating `location` are nonempty.
 `any` | *Optional*. an array of values that are allowed in this location.
 Useful for constraining the presence of particular activities, for example.
 If the rule returns multiple values for a statement, then this Statement Template Rule is fulfilled if any one returned value matches any one specified value — that is, if the intersection is not empty.
 `all` | *Optional*. an array of values, which all values returned by the JSONPath must match one of to fulfill this Statement Template Rule.
 `none` | *Optional*. an array of values, which no values returned by the JSONPath may match to fulfill this Statement Template Rule.